kcajj/recombinant_population_analysis/notes/note1.md

 ##### emission probabilities

-to estimate the emission probabilities we can use reads of a sequencing run of a pure phage. by aligning these reads to the msa of references we can see with which frequency ., a and b evidences occur.
+to estimate the emission probabilities we can use reads of a sequencing run of a pure phage. by aligning these reads to the msa of references we can see with which frequency ., a and b evidences occur. we will just count the occurrence of each visible state.

+The creation of the msa between the two references and a read takes more or less 30 seconds.

 this will require a looooooot of time. i think we have to find another solution.

+1. we could run the same script in parallel for multiple reads.

+2. we could align multiple reads at the same time.